VtSHARES

 Application Dates

 Nonprofit organizations must apply each year to participate in the program.
-The nonprofit application follows this schedule each year:
+When the application is open, the schedule will be posted here.

 Eligibility Criteria